Startup Canvas Template

 About the Startup Canvas Template

-Startup Canvases are a useful visual map for founders who want to judge their new business idea’s strengths and weaknesses.
+Startup canvases are a useful visual map for founders who want to judge their new business idea’s strengths and weaknesses.

 By articulating factors like success, viability, vision, and value to the customer, founders can make a concise case for why a new product or service should exist and get funded.

-Need a Canvas that helps you map out the profitability of your startup idea?
+Need a canvas that helps you map out the profitability of your startup idea?
 That sounds like a Lean Canvas.
 If you have an existing business model you’d like to visualize, try out the Business Model Canvas.

-What is a Startup Canvas
+What is a startup canvas?

-A Startup Canvas helps founders express and map out a new business idea in a less formal format than a traditional business plan.
+A startup canvas helps founders express and map out a new business idea in a less formal format than a traditional business plan.

-This Canvas can be used as a framework to quickly articulate your business idea’s value proposition, problem, solution, market, team, marketing channels, customer segment, external risks, and Key Performance Indicators.
+This canvas can be used as a framework to quickly articulate your business idea’s value proposition, problem, solution, market, team, marketing channels, customer segment, external risks, and key performance indicators.

-Create your own Startup Canvas
+Create your own startup canvas

-Name your business and confirm your team.
+1. Name your business and confirm your team

 Even if you haven’t registered a business name yet, the company name segment can be a space to brainstorm what you’ll call your new venture.
-Assemble the name of your dream team and
+Assemble the name of your dream team and on the details with you too.

-Fill in each customer-related segment.
+2. Fill in each customer-related segment

 From what your company stands for to your vision, values, each piece will help clarify your idea.
 Use each “statement” to start drafting key points based on understanding your customer’s key problems – and how your business idea offers a genuine solution.